-- Current medical and social health problems of maternity and childhood;
+- Modern medical and social problems of health protection of mother and child;

 Manuscript format must be in accordance with the ICMJE Recommendations (2015).
 Papers that do not comply with the format of the Journal will be returned to the author for correction without further review.
 Therefore, to avoid loss of time and work, authors must carefully review the submission rules.

 The manuscript should be typed in a Microsoft Word file, single-column format, 1,5-spaced with 2.5 cm margins on left side, 1,0 cm – right side, up and down – 2,0 cm and 12-point type in Times New Roman font.
 Decimal points should be used in decimals throughout the manuscript.
 Measurements should be reported using the metric system according to the International System of Units (SI).
 Illustration (tables, figures) should be placed at the end of the article.

 All abbreviations in the text must be defined the first time they are used (both in the abstract and the main text), and the abbreviations should be displayed in parentheses after the definition.
 Authors should avoid abbreviations in the title and abstract and limit their use in the main text.